greenelab/deep-review/sections/07_conclusions.md

 *Final thoughts and future outlook here*

+Points to mention based on discussion thus far:

+* Limitations of data [availability impacts on amount, etc]
+* Strong enthusiasm for unsupervised approaches.
+* Right to an explanation [possibly, depends if raised in multiple areas]

 ### Author contributions

 `TODO: not sure if it should go here, but somewhere we should talk about how we